Monday, October 29, 2012

 What is Number Theory?

 Number theory is simply the study of the properties of numbers.
 The topics in number theory range from a variety of fairly simple to extremely complex.
 (Most people can understand and follow along with topics in the middle of this range.)
 The simplest properties of numbers are still a topic of research in number theory today.
-A person can start becoming an amateur number theorist by simply picking a number and finding all of the ways that number can be mathematically manipulated, and paying attention to and recording any patterns that arise.
+A person can start becoming an amateur number theorist by simply picking a number and finding all of the ways that number can be mathematically manipulated.
+Then by paying attention to and recording any patterns that arise to see what new math tools you discover.
 While doing this you can do a little research to find other ways to manipulate the numbers you chose, and through the induction/deduction process of logic find your own theories.
 You might not find anything groundbreaking, but you will certainly find fun ways to learn and enjoy math on your own.
 I found an interesting “shortcut for multiplying by the number nine by simply making a chart of all of the multiples of nine and analyzed it until I found a pattern.
 I am not sure if someone else has already found this or not, but it was a very fun “trick” to use.
 You can find a full explanation with examples here Multiplying by 9,99,999...etc

 In high school, you were taught some of the basic properties of multiplication.
 Such as: the distributive property, and the associative property.
 You were most likely shown a formula to explain these similar to